1. Home

 Average rating

-69 people’ve already rated it
+people’ve already rated it

 Edit This Resume

-Google tops the corporate charts on so many metrics, so its permanent place as one of the Glassdoor’s best places to work comes as no surprise.
+Google tops the corporate charts on so many metrics, so its permanent place as one of Glassdoor's best places to work comes as no surprise.
 They receive more than 2 million applications a year and it is harder to get a job at Google than get into Harvard.

 Google touches more parts of our life than we realize, and the diversity of roles there is almost as broad as its diversity of thought.
 So, how do you create a Google resume to showcase your brand of thinking outside the box?

-Given that the focus at Google is innovation, individual excellence is welcomed and rewarded as an integral part of the overall team effort and as such, there is no such thing as a typical “Google” employee.
 They do value people with “T-shaped” experience – where they are deep in knowledge in a certain area with a broad understanding of many others.
 The recruiters at Google are used to looking beyond the basics of every application, but it is still up to each candidate to give them hints of what lies beneath.
 Google even has a fascinating guide to writing a resume.

 A succinct resume that will distill the essence of your individuality is far from easy to achieve on one page.
 Google prefers the resume to be as brief and impactful as possible, so how do you go about creating your innovation highlights reel?
-A job at Google is worth a ten-page essay, but targeted brevity is what will secure you that job.

-• How to choose the best format for your Google resume
+• How to write a Google resume

 How to write a Google resume

-Your ability to learn on the job should feature strongly in your resume - pulling together strands of disparate information and coming to sometimes surprising conclusions.
+Your ability to learn on the job should feature strongly in your resume, pulling together strands of disparate information and coming to sometimes surprising conclusions.
 Every successful Google resume will include aspects of a journey of growth and discovery.

 Expert tip